drocheam/optrace/docs/source/usage/surfaces.rst

 **Mask function**

-When defining custom apertures or filters, the ``mask_func``-parameter comes in handy.
+When defining custom apertures or filters, the :python:`mask_func`-parameter comes in handy.
-As well as for the other function parameters an optional ``mask_args`` can be provided.
+As well as for the other function parameters an optional :python:`mask_args` can be provided.

 To define a half circular aperture with radius :math:`r=0.1`, one can write: